edunet-development/simple_test/README.md

 - Font Size must be 30px.
 - Text color must be white.
 - Vertically and horizontally align box & text.
-- Must work in all browsers
+- Must work in all browsers.